Odoo Docker Deployment: Production Guide

 Simplified Deployment

 Deploy your entire Odoo stack with a single command.
-Docker Compose orchestrates Odoo, PostgreSQL, and Nginx together seamlessly.
+Docker Compose orchestrates Odoo, PostgreSQL, and Nginx together.

 Horizontal Scaling

-When demand increases, Docker makes it straightforward to scale Odoo workers across multiple containers or servers using orchestration tools.
+When demand increases, Docker lets you scale Odoo workers across multiple containers or servers using orchestration tools like Swarm or Kubernetes.

 Prerequisites

-Before starting your Odoo Docker deployment, ensure you have the following in place:
+Before starting your Odoo Docker deployment, make sure you have the following in place:

 Domain Name